 So, friend or foe?

 In the end, that is a determination only you can make.
-However, if you can make use of a free service which offers you a competitive advantage and perhaps gains you a trusted friend in the process, is there anything to lose by trying?Posted almost 3 years ago
+However, if you can make use of a free service which offers you a competitive advantage and perhaps gains you a trusted friend in the process, is there anything to lose by trying?Posted about 3 years ago